invertase/react-native-apple-authentication/README.md

 ## Prerequisites to using this library

-The `react-native-apple-authentication` library will not work if you do not ensure the following:
+The `@invertase/react-native-apple-authentication` library will not work if you do not ensure the following:

 * You have setup react-native iOS development environment on your machine (Will only work on Mac).
 If not, please follow the official React Native documentation for getting  started: [React Native getting started documentation](https://facebook.github.io/react-native/docs/getting-started).